kumar132002/Video-Monitoring-Systems-for-Banks/README.md

 When each of the button is clicked the corresponding detection is shown.

-The feedback analysis is based on the Facial Emotion Recognition for the 3 classes happy,sad and neutral.
+The feedback analysis is based on the Facial Emotion Recognition for the 3 classes namely happy,sad and neutral.

 Tampering of cameras is found using BackgroundSeperatorMOG2() of CV2 library